Pingle academy image 18

 • To encourage and inspire students who read for pleasure to do so for life

-• To ensure students in all Key Stages have full access to the arts, Physical Education,
+• To ensure students in Key Stage 4 have full access to the entitled areas of the curriculum which include the arts, Humanities, languages and a range of Design and Technology subjects.

-• To ensure that the Key Stage 3 curriculum content for each year is not seen as a stepping
+• To ensure that the Key Stage 3 curriculum content for each year is not seen as a stepping stone to GCSE, but rather an opportunity to provide students with the knowledge and skills required to be successful in further education, employment or training and life.

-• To provide students in Key Stage 4 (Years 10 and 11), “the GCSE/BTEC years”, with access to a curriculum appropriate to their individual needs.
+• To provide students in Key Stage 4 (Years 10 and 11), with access to a curriculum appropriate to their individual needs.
 In addition to the English Baccalaureate and a range of external qualifications, the Key Stage 4 curriculum aims to provide wide ranging opportunities for creativity, employability and life skills.

 Curriculum: Key Stage 3 (Years 7, 8 and 9)